 Should the need arise to execute more of a navigational CRO strategy, other measurement tools include reviewing site analytics, flow chartsand heat mapping, which records where users click on a page.

 Step 4: Reporting

-Testing of added conversion elements to a landing page often results in substantial improvements in your site’s conversion rate optimisation.
+Testing of added conversion elements to a landing page often results in substantial improvements in your site’s conversion rate optimization.
 Bruce Clay, Inc.’s CRO professionals will generate a findings report that details the strategies employed, changes made, the methodology involved in the changes, and the achievements of strenuous testing.

 Keep in mind that traffic without conversions is bad for the bottom line.
 Proper CRO implementation involves research, identifying landing pages to optimize, developing a series of changes for them, and extensively testing those changes to find a best-fit-scenario for the audience you’re trying to engage.

-Done successfully, conversion rate optimisation can have a lasting effect on the longevity of your site and your business.
+Done successfully, conversion rate optimization can have a lasting effect on the longevity of your site and your business.
 CRO is a continual process and can change at a moment’s notice.
 The better equipped you are, and the more in tune your are to the goals of your site.